eduncan911/mspec/README.md

 }
 ```

 Note that `Given`, `when` and `it` all have optional variadic parameters.
-This allows you to spec things out with as little or as far as you want.
+This allows you to spec things out as little or as far as you want.

 This compiles and allows you to `go test` it immediately: